jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 QuickMail's MCP connects your AI assistant to your QuickMail account, allowing it to retrieve information and perform supported actions through QuickMail's API.

-Once connected, you can simply tell your AI assistant what you need in plain language.
+Once connected, you can simply tell your AI assistant what you need.
 It can then fetch the relevant data or carry out the action for you, without requiring you to write code.

 For example, you can ask:
 "Show me the performance of my Q4 Outreach campaign."